 , catamarans, motorboats and more in the Florida Keys and/or in the world.
 Flexible cancellation or date changes up to 15 days before check-in is allowed on selected boats.

 The Florida Keys is a popular location for sailing due to the multitude of sailing locations and opportunities on offer.
-As if this 126 mile stretch of exotic islands couldn’t be more enticing, Cuba and The Bahamas surround the Keys, adding even more to possibilities to your boat charter itinerary.
-Explore The Keys and its history, as well as beauty, and be at one with nature as your cruise the aqua waters and observe the sea life and coral reef below.
+As if this 126 mile stretch of exotic islands couldn’t be more enticing, Cuba and The Bahamas surround the Keys, adding even more possibilities to your boat charter itinerary.
+Explore the Keys and their history, beauty, and be at one with nature as your cruise the aqua waters.
+Observe the sea life and coral reef below.
 In the whole of the United States, you can only find living coral reef in the Florida Keys!

 It goes without saying that this sailing destination is a tranquil oasis with plenty to explore.
 We know you’re expecting beautiful beaches, clear water and tropical sea life, so let us tell you some uncommon things you can see and do.

 For those with a love for literature and history, visit Ernest Hemingway’s House in Key West.
 It is now a museum and a wonderful place to ponder his work and learn more about his life.

 If you’re not much of a bookworm but instead enjoy a good drink, visit Sloppy Joe’s, Hemingway’s local bar!
 Now called Captain Tony’s Saloon, Hemingway frequented this bar on Greene Street often.

 Another attraction in Key West is the Southernmost Point Buoy.
 This buoy is a concrete buoy at the tip of Key West established in 1983, marking the end of the US and the stretch of sea to Cuba.